 - "The Tinderbox" is another fairy tale with a damsel in distress who must be rescued by the handsome hero.

 - In "The Grateful Beasts," the princess gets locked in the tower for complaining about her father's Impossible Tasks.
-This means she isn't there when the hero summons all the wolves in the land — and it turns out they are hungry.
+This means she isn't there when the hero performs the third task— summoning all the wolves in the kingdom.
+Who turn out to be hungry.

 Film, Live Action